Rhythmdoshi31/Nexora-Website/README.md

-🚀 REFOKUS - Modern Website Clone
+🚀 Nexora - Modern Website Clone
 ✨ A stunning, interactive, and feature-rich website built using React, Tailwind CSS, and Framer Motion!

 🌐 Live Demo